wu-lee/rushkoff-archive/src/_articles/do-books-have-a-future.md

 published: false

 ---
-Do Books Have a Future?

-Twenty years on, will computers make books obsolete?
-The Good Book Guide asked

-cyberguru and author Douglas Rushkoff.

-Will computers make books

-obsolete 7 Of course nol.
-No.

-They won't.
-Or so I keep telling

-myself.
-I'm embarking on ycl another book

-'·""".,i,"'t:.""'i\~""{{\~\~•.,.· \~ tour in my now four-year-old career as a :- , . published author (there was a book back in

-·' ' · !.
-1990, but that one doesn't counl). l'vc been

-'; able 10 willleSs, fmt-hand, lhc way

-;, computers and !he ln1emc1 have

-\~

-. influenced !he book world's reading

-habits, buying pallems, production

-cycles, and marketing decisions.
-While

-, ••. ,.-., .. -. :! these technologies have had a somewhat

-\-i,\~r.'J"-"--!-1.:!l l negative impact on certain aspects of !he

-,. _ - - updal8d .... o1.annua1

-•••a--•

-P'H+ecl,w•
+Will computers make books obsolete?
+Of course not.
+No. They won't.
+Or so I keep telling myself.
+I'm embarking on yet another book tour in my now four-year-old career as a published author (there was a book back in 1990, but that one doesn't count). l've been able to witness, first-hand, the way computers and the Internet have influenced the book world's reading habits, buying patterns, production cycles, and marketing decisions.
+While these technologies have had a somewhat negative impact on certain aspects of the publishing industry, they will only help the book, authors and readers in the long run.

 ....., ..... ec111on